Chipotle’s new smoked brisket hits the mark, when it’s not buried in a burrito

 As skeptical as we might have been about brisket produced on a massive scale — it’s a cut, after all, famously resistant to consistency — we found much to like with Chipotle’s version.
 The meat is chopped into pieces roughly the size of pencil-top erasers.
 After so much product manipulation between smoker and server on the line, you won’t find much, if any, bark still clinging to the brisket.
 Nor will you spot anything resembling a smoke ring, although there are still occasional deposits of fat still clinging to the meat.

 Regardless, the brisket has loads of flavor and spice.
 Occasionally you encounter a piece that blasts your palate with chile pepper, a refreshing hit of heat from a chain that has to cater to many different sensitivities.
-With that said, we found the brisket, despite its wallop of aromatics and spice, can get lost in some of Chipotle’s menu formats, especially if you get too carried away with additions (two kinds of salsa, why not?
+With that said, we found the brisket, despite its wallop of aromatics and spice, can get lost in some of Chipotle’s menu formats, especially if you get too carried away with additions (Two kinds of salsa?
+Why not?
 Guac?
 Sure!).
 That was particularly true in the burrito, where the double-starch bomb of tortilla and rice — plus beans — could drown out the beef’s complex flavors and springy-crisp texture.

 We liked it best, as Panthaky does himself, in the simpler quesadilla, where the brisket shines merely because it doesn’t have to muscle its way past a crowd of other ingredients to get noticed.
 Beyond a little cheese and salsa, the brisket also pairs well, we thought, with Chipotle’s pinto beans.
 In a bowl, the creamy legumes were a nice foil for the meat — and mimicked a classic Texas smokehouse combo.